toakleaf/wardrobe-weather/README.md

 ## Monday 12:15 am

 Everything is working.
 Just need to add the search bar and weather info.
 Going to bed and will knock it out in the AM.

+## Monday 9:30 am

+Did some styling.
+Began working on info pane.
+Should be quick now.

+## Monday 11:00 am

+App is finished, just cleaning up files and adding a background transition so it's not so jarring.

+# Total time spent on project:

+(while working at a leisurely pace)
+Artwork: 10 hrs
+Documentation/deployment: 2.5 hrs
+Coding: 5 hrs